spleen1981/retroarch-kodi-addon-CoreELEC/README.md

 ## Folders

-`/storage/.config/retroarch` is the root folder for RetroArch configurations. this It is not deleted when addon is removed (remove the folder manually in this case).
+`/storage/.config/retroarch` is the root folder for RetroArch configurations.
+It is not deleted when addon is removed (remove the folder manually in this case).
 It includes the `retroarch.cfg` main configuration file and following subfolders:

    - `savestates` for storing the savestates
    - `savefiles` for storing the saves (e.g. memory card files)
    - `remappings` for storing remapped controls
    - `playlists` for storing RetroArch playlists - lists of games per emulated system
-   - `system` put your BIOS files here
+   - `system` this is not the default system location, must be set up in retroarch settings if needed.
+It is convenient to put BIOS files here to avoid deletion on addon removal.
+Original content of `system` in addon folder can be copied here or downloaded again through retroarch online updater again.
    - `thumbnails` Boxarts / Screenshots / Title screens will be stored here

 Put your ROM files to folder `/storage/roms`.
 You may put them in separate folders by systems, but it is not required by RetroArch.